Kurento/bugtracker/README.md

 * Read the documentation: If the answer is in the documentation, the answer will be “Read the documentation”... one mail round wasted
+* Check with the lates development version.
+Read about [Working with nightly builds] in the documentation.
+You might have to do a `sudo apt-get install dist-upgrade` in some cases
 * Webrtc is working in your target browser? use the [WebRTC test page]
 * Is it working on a different browser